Judge: Prosecutors broke law in deal with sex offender Jeffrey Epstein

 "Today’s order represents long overdue vindication for all of the victims of Mr. Epstein and his co-conspirators," Edwards said.
 "Unfortunately, this decision also highlights the failure of the United States government to acknowledge its obvious wrongdoing.
 Rather than work to correct the injustices done to the victims, the government spent 10 years defending its own improper conduct."

-Lawyer Jeffrey Herman, who also represented women alleging they were abused by Epstein, called Mara's ruling a "step in the right direction."
+Lawyer Jeffrey Herman, who also represented women alleging they were abused by Epstein, called Marra's ruling a "step in the right direction."

 Epstein — a wealthy money manager who was friends with the likes of Bill Clinton, Donald Trump and Britain's Prince Andrew — has been dogged for years by allegations that he sexually abused dozens of teenage girls at his Palm Beach mansion and elsewhere in the early 2000s.